canton7/Simple.Migrations/README.md

 ### `IVersionProvider`

 Next, the `IVersionProvider` implementation.
-This is the class which lets SimpleMigrations work with the 'SchemaVersion' table in your database.
+This is the class which lets Simple.Migrations work with the 'SchemaVersion' table in your database.
 Since sqlite-net includes a micro-ORM, let's use that to create, read, and modify the SchemaVersion table, rather than executing raw SQL.

 Note that it's not normally advisable to write migrations using C# models: migrations by definition work with lots of different versions of a table, whereas a C# class can only encapsulate one version of a table.